dev-bootcamp-2019/final-project-DavidMinarsch/README.md

 ```
 0xb0057716d5917badaf911b193b12b910811c1497b5bada8d7711f758981c3773
 ```
+The DApp will likely show an error if you do not connect it to the local test network via the MetaMask dropdown!

 ### Pausing the contract:
-Before continuing have a look at [design_pattern_decisions.md](../blob/master/docs/design_pattern_decisions.md) to read about the Emergency Stop Pattern there.
+Before continuing have a look at [design_pattern_decisions.md](../master/docs/design_pattern_decisions.md) to read about the Emergency Stop Pattern there.

 1. Start Truffle console and get the contract instance:
 ```